KarmaComputing/high-availability-web-services/README.md

 ## Day 2
 `day2.sh` will take a % of servers offline by rebooting, renewing certs.
-The default is 50%
+The default is 50%.

+day2.sh` is designed to destroy only a % of web application servers at a time.
+By 'destroy' this means a complete rebuild of a server, no data is kept.

 ```
 ./day2.sh <percentage to take offline at once>
-# e.g. ./day2.sh 0.25  # take 25% offline at a time

 ```

-## Setup (manually without day0.sh)
+e.g. ./day2.sh 0.25  # take 25% offline at a time:

-### DNS
+### DNS Settings - How it works

 > You don't need to do this manually if using CloudNS, it's been automated for you.
 You do need to populate `.env.` (see `.env.example` with your api key).

-1. Choose a domain name to deploy to
+1. Choose the domain name to deploy to
 2. Add a duplicate wildcard `A` record for each server e.g. if your domain is example.com, and you have three servers, then create three wildcard entries: